stellio-hub/stellio-context-broker/docs/roadmap.md

 - Implement full support for geospatial features (geo-queries on entities, support for all geometries, GeoJSON rendering, ...)
 - Implement support for the all the supported data types (e.g. structured property value)
-- Implement distributed capabilities (via support of Context Source as defined in the NGSI-LD specification)
+- Implement support for multi-tenants and scopes
 - Experiment with an alternative Graph database (namely Janus Graph)
-- Expose an API allowing the management of authorizations inside the information context

 ## Long term